suebksnn/web-scout-mcp/OVERVIEW.md

 The server is implemented using the `@modelcontextprotocol/sdk` package and exposes two main tools:

-1. `web_search`: Performs web searches using DuckDuckGo
+1. `DuckDuckGoWebSearch`: Performs web searches using DuckDuckGo
-2. `get_content`: Fetches and parses content from web pages
+2. `UrlContentExtractor`: Fetches and parses content from web pages

 The server uses the StdioServerTransport for communication, making it compatible with various MCP clients.